Sunnit-M/Arson/readme.md

 ### Contributing
 Contributions are welcome!
 If you have suggestions for new features or improvements, please open an issue or submit a pull request

+### Thanks / Dependencies
+- Owo-Lib - Used for networking and config very good library huge time saver.
+- FabricAPI - The whole mod is built on this.
+- Mod Menu - For the client side menu implementation.